slava-basko/functional-php/docs/functions.md

 ### lift_m
 Lift a function so that it accepts `Monad` as parameters.
 Lifted function returns `Monad`.

-Note, that you cannot use curry on a lifted function.

 ### memoized
 Create memoized versions of `$f` function.